 - materials relating to the Williams family, the French and Indian War in our extended geographic area, and the founding of the College

-- Bachelor's theses in all disciplines and the major papers of students in the Development Economics course.
-Beginning in 2005, Master's theses in Art History will also be maintained at the Archives and by the Clark Art Institute Library.
-(Papers in other undergraduate courses are ordinarily not acquired unless they document Williams College, the history of our region, or a significant shift in curricular trends).
+- Bachelor's theses in all disciplines, Master's theses in Art History, and the major papers of students in the Development Economics course.
+Papers in other undergraduate courses are ordinarily not acquired unless they document Williams College, the history of our region, or a significant shift in curricular trends.

 The department acquires a variety of visual material, including photographs in all formats, slides, negatives, films, videos, prints, scrapbooks, albums, postcards, and letterheads.
 Subject matter must relate to Williams College, our geographic area, or the lives of our students, staff and faculty.
 Every effort is made to forward offers of fine art, such as oil portraits and exclusive printings of intaglio or lithographic processes, to the Williams College Museum of Art.

 The Archives maintains the recordings, transcripts, and records produced by the College's Oral History Program, and may accept oral histories of Williams individuals produced by other Williams College students, faculty or staff, or by other colleges and universities.